Imma Be: Music video

-The video was filmed on January 13, 2010.
+The video was filmed on the day after the song's release.
 The clip features Fergie wearing Louboutin designer footwear and a black metallic leotard and riding a BMW S1000RR motorcycle.
 Extras were dressed as robots and nomads (like apl.de.ap in "Meet Me Halfway").
 It was shot on a desert road in Lancaster, California.
-Filming was interrupted by a sudden sandstorm, however, as the storm passed, filming resumed.
+Filming was interrupted by a sudden sandstorm; however, as the storm passed, filming resumed.
 The music video, directed by Rich Lee, was shot back to back with the video for "Rock That Body", the second song on The E.N.D.
 The two songs were mashed up into a medley, which is titled "Imma Be Rocking That Body".
 The medley length is 8:15 and the music video in total is 10:21.
 It premiered on Vevo and Dipdive on February 16, 2010.
 The videos were separated for music channels with the introduction and conclusion removed.

+Synopsis

 The "Imma Be Rocking That Body" video begins with the Black Eyed Peas in the studio when will.i.am demonstrates a machine that recreates vocal recordings of singers and rappers from a set of typed lyrics and a series of vocal samples.
 After the other members protest against the device's use, Fergie walks out of the studio in frustration and rides off in a motorcycle only to get hit by a car.

 The "Imma Be" video then begins with Fergie, following her accident, waking up on a road in a desert where she notices everything stuck on a loop.
 She gets up and sings the first verse, trailed by an evil black giant robot.
 She arrives at a bar and finds will.i.am who is stuck on a loop of pouring his drink.
 She mutes his Beats which makes him stop.
 He notices that the robot who looped him is following them and they both hide.
 As the robot looks for them, they both escape in a hovercar.
 The robot chases them but it runs out of energy.
 They arrive at a scrapyard where they find apl.de.ap who is also stuck on a loop. will.i.am taps him and makes him stop. apl.de.ap brings a good white robot to life as they dig through the scrap and find Taboo whose bottom half of his body is missing. will.i.am and apl.de.ap carry him as they find a pair of legs walking around the scrapyard and they quickly fix him.
 As apl.de.ap raps his verse, the robots dance in the background and they disappear, leaving the evil robot confused.